 Projects Abroad belongs to two premier standards organizations in the field of international volunteering.
 Based in the US and UK, these organizations are managed by a board of directors made up of experts from a wide variety of programs.
 While Projects Abroad staff members are sometimes invited to sit on these boards, both organizations are completely independent.
 You can check out the website for each of these groups, and review the criteria that we must meet in order to be members.

 The Year Out Group.
 Projects Abroad is a founding member of the Year Out Group, an association of independent UK-registered organizations of various sizes which provide high quality structured programs for “gap year” students in the UK or overseas.
 (A “gap year” is an enrichment year that is typically spent after finishing high school but before starting university.
 It is a common practice in the U.K. for students to do this, and it is a growing trend in the US and Canada.)

 The International Volunteer Programs Association.
 The International Volunteer Programs Association (IVPA) is an association of non-governmental organizations based in the US and involved in international volunteer work or internship exchanges.
 Membership in the IVPA is a distinguished mark of excellence for responsibility in the field as members are expected to uphold the IVPA's Principles and Practices as guidelines for good programming as well as meet stringent membership criteria.

-The Alumni Stories section of our website includes a long list of personal stories written by our previous volunteers.
+The Alumni Reviews section of our website includes a long list of personal reviews written by our previous volunteers.
 There are usually photos included, too.
 Aside from being an amazing way to get a peek into the daily life of our volunteers, they are also an obvious substantiation of our program.

 This collection of photos and text could not possibly be created by any scam artist.
 The wide range of writing styles, deeply intimate details of daily life and wildly differing senses of humor shown here are a testament to the size and rich diversity of the Projects Abroad community.